The Density Profile of Dynamical Halos: Simulation and Halo Catalog

 With the \rockstar\ halo catalog in hand, we proceed to find the orbiting particles for every halo using the algorithm of \citet{garcia_etal23}.
 Briefly, we start from the most massive \rockstar\ halo.
 Particles within $5\ \hMpc$ of the halo are tagged with the time at which the particle first crosses the scale associated with the one-to-two halo transition, defined as the minimum in $r^2\xihm$ \citep[][]{garcia_etal23}.
 We refer to this time at the accretion time, which we denote $\aacc$.
 Particles with early accretion times and approximately zero time-averaged radial velocities are tagged as ``orbiting,'' while particles with late accretion times and negative time-averaged radial velocities are tagged as ``infalling.''
 The halo is then redefined as the collection of all orbiting particles and assigned an orbiting mass $\Morb$, the total mass of the orbiting particles.
 These orbiting particles are then removed from consideration when selecting orbiting particles for all subsequent halos, ensuring each particle orbits at most one halo.
 We then move on to the next largest halo, find its orbiting particles, and iterate until we run through the original halo catalog.
 The end result is a catalog of dynamical halos, with each halo having an associated list of orbiting particles.

 Throughout this study, we will explore how halo properties depend on mass by binning halos in narrow mass bins.
 Specifically, all binned analyses below assume 9 halo mass bins with edges $\log(M_{\rm orb}) \in$~[13.40, 13.55, 13.70, 13.85, 14.00, 14.15, 14.30, 14.45, 14.65, 15.00], where the orbiting mass $\Morb$ is measured in $\hMsun$.
+The particle mass in the simulation is $7.75 \times 10^{10}$ $h^{-1} M_{\odot}$.